 Doctors say Mandela has ‘recovered’: presidency

 Nelson Mandela has "recovered" from recent surgery and a lung infection, a health scare that had put South Africa on edge as the anti-apartheid hero spent nearly three weeks in hospital, the presidency said Sunday, citing his doctors.

 “The medical (examination) said president Mandela has made steady progress and that clinically, he continues to improve,” it said.

-On Thursday, Mandela's grandson Mandla Mandela told AFP that South Africa’s first black president who steered the country into democracy “is healed and is stronger than before".
+On Thursday, Mandela’s grandson Mandla Mandela told AFP that South Africa’s first black president who steered the country into democracy “is healed and is stronger than before”.

-The revered former statesman was flown to a Pretoria hospital on December 8 from his childhood home in Qunu, prompting an outpouring of prayers and wishes for his health.
+The former statesman was flown to a Pretoria hospital on December 8 from his childhood home in Qunu, prompting an outpouring of prayers and wishes for his health.

 “President Zuma extended good wishes to Madiba on his recovery and once again assured him of the love and support of all South Africans,” the presidency said, referring to Mandela by his clan name as he is affectionately known.